Struggling to find a good way to send data from WordPress into Google Sheets? Your search is over!

 Custom integrations work, but the time and resources to maintain them can be a real hassle.

-Integrate Google Sheets with WordPress through your WordPress forms
+How to connect WordPress with Google Sheets with your WordPress forms

 Sending data over is automated and immediate.
-All you have to do is establish the link and information flows over with ever form submission!
+All you have to do is establish the link and information flows over with every form submission!
 Let’s look at how.

 1. Get set up with Zapier.